CloudDesk/RTE-PMS-Backend/Document Repository/v3/Implementation_Task_2_Objective_Filling_Actuals_Scoring.md

 ### Scoring Storage Ownership

-Scoring mode is owned by the locked Template Version, not Objective Master.
+Scoring mode and review timing are owned by the Objective section policy in the locked Template Version, not Objective Master and not individual objectives by default.

 Locked Template Version should own: